NOAA-OWP/DMOD/doc/GIT_USAGE.md

 Then, make sure these get pushed to the personal fork.
 Assuming a typical setup where a developer has cloned from a fork, and still has `master` checked out, that is just:

-    # Note the assumptions mentioned above that required for this syntax
+    # Note the assumptions mentioned above that are required for this syntax
     git push

 Depending on individual setup, a developer may want to do this immediately (e.g., if the `master` branch is "clean", as [discussed in the forking suggestions](#fork-setup-suggestions)), or wait until the local `master` is in a state ready to push to the personal fork.